zoewalsh/lab0/README.md

 ENGO 551 - Adv.
 Topics on Geospatial Technologies

 My personal webpage displays a photo of me, some information about me, contact information for email and linkedin, some lists of my interests, as well as some of my film photography work.
+The pages are as follows:

 index.html - This is the home page of the site.
 It shows my name, a caption (Geomatics Engineering Student), a rectangle shape, and 4 bootstrap buttons for navigating from page to page.
 The button colour and text colour of the button changes as it is hovered over.
 The page you are on appears as a different button colour.